rodrigues/deli/README.md

 ## Potential future work

 - Remove edeliver dependency, replacing its steps by local code
+- Accept regex pattern in the end of task(s) to filter hosts affected by command
 - Add documentation, tests and typespecs
 - Log in debug mode
 - Allow configuration for other admin tools (systemctl / edeliver / ?)